-The Mexican Senate approved the General Law for the Safeguarding of the Elements of Culture and Identity of Indigenous Peoples and Communities, with the goal of preventing large companies from profiting at the expense of their designs and expressions.
+The Mexican Senate approved the General Law for the Safeguarding of the Elements of Culture and Identity of Indigenous Peoples and Communities, to prevent large companies from profiting at the expense of their designs and expressions.
 The law recognizes the communities' right to ownership of the elements that are part of their culture and identity.

 The president of the Senate's Culture Committee, Susana Harp, pointed out that the penalties for this type of crime range from 3 to 10 years in prison, and a fine of 2,000 to 50,000 units on average.
 For Harp, this law allows a greater recognition of the people who have preserved the cultural heritage of the country.